hj01857655/cursorRegister/README_EN.md

 ## 📖 Detailed Tutorial

-The project has implemented fully automatic registration, and the specific usage method requires a careful reading of the code.
+The project has implemented fully automatic registration.

 Semi-automatic registration is recommended.